libAtoms/ExtXYZ.jl/README.md

  - `info` - dictionary containing per-configuration key/value pairs parsed from the comment (line #2 in each frame).
 These can include scalars, vectors and matrices of integer, real, bool and string scalars or vectors. (mandatory, can be empty)
  - `arrays` - dictionary containing per-atom properties as a `N_component x N_atoms` matrix, reduced to a vector for the case `N_component = 1`.
 These represent scalar (`N_component = 1`) or vector (`N_component > 1`) per-atom properties, of integer (`I`), real (`R`), bool, (`L`) or string (`S`, scalars only) type.
 The set of properties is extracted from the special `Properties` key in the comment line. (mandatory, and must contain at least a string property `"species"` containing atomic symbols and a 3-column vector property

-## Related packages

-- `JuLIP.XYZ.read_extxyz()` and `JuLIP.XYZ.write_extxyz()` contain functionality to convert `ExtXYZ.jl` dictionaries to/from `JuLIP.Atoms` instances.

-Please open issues/PRs with suggestions of other packages it would be useful to provide interfaces to.